 Students must have completed 45 semester credits at DLIFLC plus 18 semester credits in general education.
 Intermediate Course Program students who did not complete the Basic Course Program must take an additional general education course in Critical Thinking in addition to transferring in elective credit.
 Students who completed a Basic Course Program in one language and an Intermediate Course Program in a different language, are still required to complete the additional Critical Thinking course for the Intermediate Program.
 Intermediate students should contact the DLIFLC AA Degree Office advisors for assistance with their degree plan and required credit review.

 What forms do I submit to apply for the DLIFLC AA Degree?

 A: Submit the two-page application, found on this website, and a copy of your Leave and Earnings Statement (LES) or military ID card (see the application for details).
-Qualified spouse applications must include a copy of their Dependent ID and sponsor’s LES.
+Qualified spouse applications must include a copy of their dependent ID and sponsor’s LES.
 Mail or email these documents BEFORE sending transcripts.
-Use the AMRDEC SAFE site to send documents electronically to email@example.com.
+Use the AMRDEC SAFE site to send documents electronically to firstname.lastname@example.org.
 These documents are required to be on file before transcripts are evaluated.
-For instructions on completing the AA Degree, please read the AA Degree Plan.
+For instructions on completing the AA degree, please read the DLIFLC AA Degree Plan.